9 Dog Sleeping Positions & What They Mean

 Do dogs dream?

-Dogs may start barking, whining, or jerk their legs during REM sleep, and researchers believe that when dogs behave like this, they may be dreaming, perhaps about finally catching that pesky neighborhood squirrel.
+Dogs may start barking, whining, or jerk their legs during REM sleep.
+Researchers believe that when dogs behave like this, they may be dreaming.
+(Probably about finally catching that pesky neighborhood squirrel.
+Or you!)
 This may happen a few times each night as your dog cycles through the stages of sleep.

 Common dog sleeping positions

 The side sleeper